You can easily learn how to make a caramel sauce using the wet method!

 When the color turns from yellow to orange, I swirl the pan.
 The sugar turns amber in color very quickly.
 I immediately remove the pan from the heat as the sugar will be cooking with the heat of the pan.

-Then I add the heavy cream immediately and stir until I have a smooth sauce.
-I place the pan to medium-low heat and let it boil for 1 minute.
+Then I add the heavy cream immediately but gradually while I am stirring at the same time.
+I stir until I have a smooth sauce and I place the pan to medium-low heat and let it boil for 1 minute.
 Finally, I take it from the heat and pour it into a heatproof container.

 That’s all.
 You have your smooth homemade caramel sauce.
 Enjoy!